-The typical asking rate per listing is in the $30's per square foot per year.
-The Westlake region is seeing a decrease in rates.
-In the last 3 months, the median rate fell $8 per sqft per year.
-That's a 18% decline in rent.
+Most listings are in the $30's per square foot per year.
+The Westlake region is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $11 per sqft per year.
+That's a 22% decrease in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Westlake region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Westlake region has lower rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 15 listings have been made available, which means new listings might be leasing quickly.
+In the last 90 days, 15 listings have been made available, which means new availabilities might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 13% of the listings in the Westlake are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 40% of the listings in the Westlake are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,570 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are close to 5 floors.
+Even though the median size is 4,880 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are around 5 floors.
 Most buildings in this market were built in 1986 and are Class A.

 A large portion of this market is residential, but there's plenty of office_space.
-Finance and insurance are the dominant industries in this region.
-Most of the occupants of Westlake work from home.
+Finance and insurance are the dominant industries in this area.
+Most of the folk of Westlake work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.